Brief me

 Imagine the future

-Horizon scanning for emerging technologies
+-Horizon scanning for emerging technologies and breakthrough innovations

-in the field of medical imaging and AIThis report documents the process and findings of a horizon scanning exercise, part of a series under the FUTURINNOV project.
+This report documents the process and findings of a horizon scanning exercise, part of a series under the FUTURINNOV project.
 The workshop, held on 17 September 2024, had as its primary goal the evaluation and prioritisation of trends and signals on emerging technologies and breakthrough innovation, across all technology readiness levels (TRLs), within the EIC's Medical Imaging and AI portfolio.

 Signals for the workshop were gathered from experts, literature review, and text/data mining of patents, publications, and EU-funded projects.
 These signals were then scrutinised for their significance to the field's future by a diverse group of sector experts which led to the identification of eight key topics: